Throws Helps Readability

 cookie

 pointing at fabulously uninitialized data or scratch errors that didn’t happen.
-(As you might imagine, that convention gets messed up pretty often.) - Super-duper extra-failure.
-Neither
+(As you might imagine, that convention gets messed up pretty often.)error

 is a popular enumeration for cleaning this up.
 It looks something like: